Time Zones in Ukraine

 what is the dialing code for Ukraine?

 The international dialing code for Ukraine is +380.
-If you are calling a Ukrainian number from another country, you enter +380 followed by the local number without the domestic trunk prefix, which is important for reaching hotels, offices, delivery contacts, or family members abroad.
+When calling a Ukrainian number from another country, you start with +380 before the local number, which is important for business outreach, hotel confirmations, and customer support calls.